Semantic Refinement with LLMs for Graph Representations: Pseudo Code

 \section{Pseudo Code}

-Algorithm~\ref{alg:DAS} summarizes the overall DAS pipeline.
-DAS first constructs a structure-aware textual summary for each node and (optionally) concatenates it with the raw node text to initialize descriptions.
-It then runs a closed-loop refinement for $T$ iterations: (i) encode current descriptions and train the pre-defined GNN, (ii) store semantic--structural--predictive states in a memory buffer, (iii) retrieve an in-graph support set for each node from the buffer, and (iv) refine all node descriptions using an LLM conditioned on the retrieved exemplars.
-After $T$ iterations, the refined descriptions are used to train the final GNN classifier for evaluation.
+Algorithm~\ref{alg:GES} summarizes the overall GES pipeline.
+GES first constructs a structure-aware textual summary for each node and (optionally) concatenates it with the raw node text to initialize descriptions.
+It then trains a fixed GNN on the initial descriptions to populate a model-conditioned memory, retrieves in-graph exemplar sets for each node, and refines all node descriptions using an LLM conditioned on the retrieved exemplars.
+The refined descriptions are used to train the final GNN classifier for evaluation.